-As the technical operations of the radio and television have become automated, the content of the programing has shown promise, such as the First Nations Experience (FNX) Native American programming, which is original content of KVCR.
-KVCR is the worldwide headquarters for FNX, the only nationally distributed TV channel exclusive devoted to Native American and World Indigenous content.
+As the technical operations of the radio and television have become automated, the content of the programing has shown promise, such as the First Nations Experience (FNX) television channel, which originates from the KVCR studio and is the only nationally distributed TV channel exclusive devoted to Native American and World Indigenous content.
 There is opportunity for KVCR to become more supportive of the educational fabric of the Colleges.